 Very quickly we came to the bridge and looked down into the gorge.
 Wow, the photo doesn’t show it well, but it was a long way down!

 My daughter looked down, I said excitedly “that’s where we’re going.”
 She looked at me shaking her head and said “I’m not going down there.”
-I assured her there was an easier route down and she’d be fine.
+I assured her we would find an easier route down and she’d be fine.

-We noticed a solid metal gate, but this was padlocked shut.
+We noticed a solid metal gate, but this was padlocked shut so we weren’t sure where to go.
 I’m told it’s locked because adventuring down into the gorge and the surrounding area is at your own risk.
 It is very dangerous at places with drops of between 80 and 100 feet.

-A kind gentleman on the other side of the fence recommended walking a little further up the road where there was a low fence that we could climb over.
+A kind gentleman on the other side of the fence recommended walking a little further up the road where there was a low fence.
 To avoid the muddy parts he said it was best to climb up the hill into the field and walk along the top then down.
-There were plenty of trodden paths to follow.
+There was plenty of obvious trodden paths to follow.

 We stopped off at different parts of the path to look down into the gorge, being very careful not to go too close to the edge.
 Below are a few photos taken from different places.